sebzuddas/grid_mpc/README.md

 # Grid MPC

+For the full problem definition, please see: [Assignment](/docs/ACS6116%20assignment.pdf)

 The challenge is to design an MPC-based controller for maintaining the stability of an electricity grid that uses renewables for generation.

 The system block diagram is given as the following: